hr21don/Google-Keep-Clone/README.md

 ## Additional Functionality || Delete UseCase

-Keeper V1 offeres delete functionality to allow the user to remove a note from the app through the use of the delete button 'x' as shown below.
+Keeper V1 offers delete functionality to allow the user to remove a note from the app through the use of the delete button 'x' as shown below.

 <img width="145" alt="Capture" src="https://user-images.githubusercontent.com/91548582/143622848-43c2121e-aca6-4236-b0a6-d1d9bb3d514f.PNG">